 The federal government trimmed down the claiming methods to two: the logbook method and cents per kilometre method.
 There used to be a ‘one-third of actual expenses method’ and a ‘12% of original value method’ but they were ended back in July 2015.
 Below are the ways on how to claim for motor vehicle expenses using the two methods.

 1. Logbook Method

 With this method, you need to track of the car-related expenses for 12 weeks in a log book, which will determine the business-usage percentage of the expenses.
 The tax deduction that you can claim is going to be based on this business-usage percentage.
-All business or work-related travels must be recorded in the log book including; the start and end dates of the log book, the starting and ending odometer readings, the total kilometres, and the business-use percentage from the 12-week period.
+All business or work-related travels must be recorded in the log book.
+This includes the start and end dates of the logbook, the starting and ending odometer readings, the total kilometres, and the business-use percentage from the 12-week period.

 The individual travel or journey must have a start and finish time log and odometer readings, plus the total distance journeyed and the reason for the business travel you made.
 Ensure that you keep all the receipts for the expenses incurred within the set period including cleaning and servicing.
 For the depreciation expense, you will need to keep the purchase details of your car or its tax invoice to calculate 25% of the purchase value.